legislation

 Opposition states: “Consumers possess the ability to determine whether or not the facility where they obtain their pet is legitimate and responsible.”

 FACT: Many consumers still find their pet through websites or ads and are unaware that the breeding conditions for the animal may be deplorable.
 Due to lack of State oversight, there is no regulatory system which provides consumers with a credible assessment and trusted source of information.
-Also, research has shown that pet stores (many of whom sell puppies/kittens from puppy mills) lie to consumers about where the animals come from.
+Also, research has shown that some pet stores mislead consumers about the type of facility where the animals are bred.
 A lawsuit was recently filed against Petland, that operates stores in Minnesota, citing numerous fraudulent acts against consumers.
 Consumers who purchase from ads in the paper rarely see where the animals are bred or housed; they meet the breeder at an off-site location, such as a parking lot, to pick up their new puppy/kitten.
-And, many breeders claim that they don’t want the public on their facility because the public carries disease.
-Consumers who purchase off the Internet never see the facilities.
-The majority of the large kennels are in rural areas, blocks away from any main road, where no one can see or hear the animals.
-(Some dogs are also de-barked, surgically or by ramming rods down their throats.)
-Many animals are also in sheds or basements where citizens do not go.
-Only reputable breeders allow people on their facilities.
+Consumers who purchase off the Internet never see the facilities ‚ the animal is often shipped via place to them.
+The majority of the large kennels are in rural areas, where no one can see or hear the animals, or may be housed in sheds or basements where citizens do not go.

 Opposition states: “Breeding groups, such as the American Kennel Club, provide accountability within the pet industry by approving facilities that comply with industry standards.”